itsmehere/CS50AI/Week3_Optimization/crossword/README.md

 ## Understanding:

 There are two Python files in this project: `crossword.py` and `generate.py`.
-The first has been entirely written for you, the second has some functions that are left for you to implement.

 First, let’s take a look at `crossword.py`.
 This file defines two classes, `Variable` (to represent a variable in a crossword puzzle) and `Crossword` (to represent the puzzle itself).

 Notice that to create a `Variable`, we must specify four values: its row `i`, its column `j`, its direction (either the constant `Variable.ACROSS` or the constant `Variable.DOWN`), and its length.

 The `Crossword` class requires two values to create a new crossword puzzle: a `structure_file` that defines the structure of the puzzle (the _ is used to represent blank cells, any other character represents cells that won’t be filled in) and a `words_file` that defines a list of words (one on each line) to use for the vocabulary of the puzzle.
-Three examples of each of these files can be found in the `data` directory of the project, and you’re welcome to create your own as well.
+Three examples of each of these files can be found in the `data` directory of the project.

 Note in particular, that for any crossword object `crossword`, we store the following values: